 Methods of Payment

-U.S. exporters typically request Letters of Credit (LOCs) from Egyptian buyers, arranged by the buyer through Egyptian banks and confirmed irrevocably by an American bank, though recent reports indicate that U.S. firms prefer payment in advance over LOCs.
-Wire transferring through SWIFT is another option.
-Tighter credit terms offered by the EU, Japan and China have required importers to seek full LOCs or cash-in-advance payments for imports.
-According to new regulations, the U.S. exporter must submit the invoice as well as export documentation to his/her bank and the U.S. bank should inform its Egyptian correspondent bank about a request to open an LOC.
-Import transaction are based on document collections between banks.
-Documents incoming directly to clients, will not be accepted.
+U.S. exporters typically request Letters of Credit (LCs) from Egyptian buyers, arranged by the buyer through Egyptian banks and confirmed irrevocably by an American bank, though recent reports indicate that American firms prefer payment in advance over LOCs.
+Other exports work through SWIFT wire transfers.
+Tighter credit terms offered by the EU, Japan, and China have required importers to seek full LOCs or cash-in-advance payments for imports.
+According to new regulations, the U.S. exporter must submit the invoice in addition to export documentation to his/her bank and the U.S. bank should inform its Egyptian correspondent bank about a request.
+Import transactions are based on document collections between banks.
+Documents coming directly to clients will not be accepted.
 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.

 Banking Systems

-According to the Central Band of Egypt (CBE), the Egyptian banking system consists of 40 banks categorized as commercial, non-commercial public and private sector.
+According to the Central Band of Egypt (CBE), the Egyptian banking system consists of 40 banks categorized as commercial, non-commercial public, and private sector.
 ATM services are offered at all bank branches as well as many point-of-sale locations.
-In practice, the vast majority of these banks operate as commercial banks, although there are a few specialized banks (i.e. agriculture and real estate).
-The National Bank of Egypt, Bank Misr, and Banque Du Caire are large public-sector banks which control 40 percent of the banking sector.
-All banks in Egypt are subject to supervision by the CBE; however, the Arab International Bank, Nasr Social Bank and the National Investment Bank are exempted due to special provisions in law and treaty.
+In practice, most of these banks operate as commercial banks, although there are a few specialized banks (i.e. agriculture and real estate).
+The National Bank of Egypt, Bank Misr, and Banque Du Caire are large state-owned banks that control about 40 percent of the banking sector.
+All banks in Egypt are subject to supervision by the CBE; however, the Arab International Bank, Nasr Social Bank, and the National Investment Bank are exempted due to special provisions in laws and treaties.

 Foreign Exchange Controls

-Foreign exchange regulations fall under Law No 88/2003.
-According to this law, individuals and businesses can hold foreign currency in Egypt and can have local bank accounts denominated in foreign currency.
-Individuals can buy foreign currency and transfer it abroad.
-Any individual or business can engage in a foreign currency transaction but must use banks or foreign-exchange bureaus that are licensed to trade in foreign currencies.
-The banks and foreign exchange bureaus all submit statements of all their transactions to the CBE, which ultimately controls all foreign exchange transactions.
-Banks have been giving priority to imports of “essential” goods.
+According to Law No 88/2003, individuals and businesses can hold foreign currency in Egypt, have local bank accounts denominated in foreign currency, buy foreign currency, and transfer it abroad.
+This law allows an individual or business to engage in foreign currency transactions, but it requires the use of banks or foreign exchange bureaus that are licensed to trade in foreign currencies.
+The banks and foreign exchange bureaus all submit statements of their transactions to the CBE, which ultimately controls all foreign exchange transactions.
+Banks have reportedly been told to prioritize paying for imported “essential” goods, which generally include food and medical items.
 Commercial transactions must be supported with specific documents to justify the transfer.
+In October 2023, many Egyptian banks placed new restrictions on their credit and debit cards, limiting the amount of hard currency purchases that a card holder could make both within Egypt and in other countries.

 Citibank